11 Holiday Gifts Shelter Pets Are Wishing For

 Animals without homes for the holidays have still been good boys and girls.
 Giving them toys will give you all the feels.

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-We can’t think of a more worthy cause for holiday gifting than our local animal shelters.
+There isn’t a more worthy recipient for holiday gifting than your local animal shelter.
 The cats and dogs who haven’t found homes yet this year are most deserving (and most appreciative) of new toys and treats.
-While non-profit animal organizations always need monetary donations to help animals, you should always check with your local shelter to ensure they’re getting the support they need during the busy holiday season.
+While non-profit animal organizations always need monetary donations to help animals, you should check with your local shelter to ensure they’re getting the support they need during the busy holiday season.
 Be sure to ask if they have any specific needs for products that you can either purchase or donate.
 Here are some ideas to add to your list.

 1. Puzzle Toys

 3. Kitten Bottles & Milk Replacers